jab1998/Restaurant-Management-System/README.md

 # Restaurant-Management-System

+This application completely changes the current trend followed in the restaurants.

+Listed are the highlights of the application:

 --> Customers can order their dishes from the tablet placed on their table.

 --> The Chef can see the orders in the server machine placed inside the kitchen.